The Ultimate Guide to Healthy Fats & Weight Loss

 avocado

 Some types of fat are significantly healthier than others.
 So which should you be embracing and which should you be avoiding at all costs?
-Here’s a short guide to the most common fats in our diet…
+Here’s a short guide to the different types of fat, as well as the most common fats in our diet.

 AVOCADO OIL